Dome Square in Old Riga Infrastructure

 Related stories

-After the demonstration, when we met at the buses, we repeatedly heard on the radio the call of the Latvian People's Front, those who can, to stay in Riga and defend strategically important objects to make it more difficult to capture them, similarly to Vilnius television.
+After the demonstration, when we met at the buses, we heard the Latvian People's Front's call on the radio several times for those who can to stay in Riga and defend strategically important objects to make their capture more difficult, similar to what happened at Vilnius Television.
 We saw these footage filmed by Podnieks before leaving for Riga.